Seguinland Institute Logo

 Why choose Seguinland Institute: The Good Life Gap Year?

-Voted Best Overall Gap Program of 2022.
+Three-Time Winner of Award for Best Overall Gap Year Provider by GoOverseas (2020, 2022, 2023) and Four-Time Winner of the Community Choice Awards (2020, 2022, 2023, 2024)!
 We create immersive, experiential programs for gap year and college students.
 Located on a 60-acre homestead peninsula in the coastal woodlands of Maine, our programs combine spacious reflection on questions of The Good Life, immersion in nature, mindfulness practice, the creative arts and a back-to-the-land ethos.

 Students taking courses at Seguinland Institute receive college credit through the University of Maine at Farmington.
 Our grapplings with the big questions are honed by reading good books, paddling sturdy canoes, engaging in discussion, being grasped by awe and wonder, and getting our hands dirty in the garden.